CyberT33N/mongoose-cheat-sheet/README.md

  // do something bevore the documents gets saved schema.pre('save', function(next) {
       try {
+          // Method #1
+          const authour = this.author

+          // Method #2 - Maybe not working
           const author = requestContext.get('request').author;

           // You can access aswell other collections